What we do!

 Cooper Success Center

 The Cooper Success Center is a student-led and College staff supervised group study and positive peer modeling academic support center.
-Located in the academic heart of Cooper athletics, it focuses on the specific and demanding needs of the Maryville College student-athlete by providing assistance with a variety of core courses.
+Located in Cooper Athletic's Orange Room, the CSC focuses on the specific and demanding needs of the Maryville College student-athlete by providing assistance with a variety of core courses.
 Trained academic/athlete mentors with varying skill sets are on hand and available for any sort of specific or general academic guidance.
 In the Cooper Athletic Center, academic mentors utilize a peer modeling learning approach, as well as model the necessary academic college skills needed to thrive at Maryville College.

 The MC Writing Center